ALERTua/hass-gaggiuino/README.md

 #### Note: I always implement features from the latest Gaggiuino Releases.
 Please make sure your machine is on the latest firmware available.

+You can always find me on the official Gaggiuino Discord.

 Feel free to post your automations in https://github.com/ALERTua/hass-gaggiuino/discussions/categories/ideas